oTree-org/otree-core/ptree/project_template/README.md

-django-ptree-project-template
+django-otree-project-template
 =============================

-Template for pTree projects
+Template for oTree projects